 The Geriatric Adolescent Partnership Programme (GAPP) is an intensive short-term intergenerational training programme, which aims to inculcate discipline, impart knowledge and promote a sense of caring for the elderly among cohorts between the ages of 17 – 35.
 GAPP responds to and addresses the growing and complex needs of Trinidad and Tobago’s ageing population through the provision of geriatric care and companionship services.

 As a partnership programme, GAPP facilitates in the development of strong, social ties between elderly and adolescent groups.
 As participants of the Programme, young person’s provide companionship and geriatric care services in exchange for mentorship and other opportunities for their intrapersonal development.

 To sensitize young men and women to the aging process and prepare them, through training and field visits, to develop practical skills and values toward professional approach to work.

 The GAPP Training Programme comprises three (3) levels: Level I and Level II Training; and an Internship Programme.
 These two (2) training levels are made up of three components, namely Classroom sessions, Assessments and Institutional and Private Home Placement supervision and monitoring.
-The Internship level or Placement Services is a where graduate of the training programme are placed in the private home of the elderly where they are continuous supervision, monitoring and evaluation.
+The internship level or placement services is where a graduate of the training programme is placed in the private home of an elderly person where they will be continuously supervised, monitored and evaluated.